geoffreyfloyd/operator/README.md

 ## In The Works

+* localstorage of sessions and requests
+* sticky websocket sessions (find connection by user identifier or cookie) so if a user reconnects as a new user they still receive the message
 * json - manage and view simple json arrays and objects
 * triggers - run a command when trigger evaluates to true (ie. sendemail when new craigslist item is available or when amazon price decreases)
 * social - post quick updates to your facebook and twitter accounts